Enritix/Programmeerproject-2022-2023/README.md

 [ ✔ ] isFull methode maken in Board

-[ ✖ ] hasOXO methode maken in Board !!
+[ 📝 ] hasOXO methode maken in Board !! --> works, but the Draw method doesn't

 [ ✖ ]